{{ summaryTitle }}

 Can I recreate the same mixed worksheet later?

 Yes.
 Choose Seeded shuffle under Number order, then keep the same Version seed and worksheet settings.
-Changing the seed or the selected range changes the mixed order.
+Changing the seed or selected range changes the mixed order.

 Glossary: